 11. Evidence of long-term self-management – those offered the 12-week yoga course had an average of only 3.83 days off work over the 12 months studied compared to 12.29 in the non-yoga group;

-12. Benefits to NHS staff, e.g. courses offered to hospital staff to reduce absenteeism.
+12. Benefits to NHS staff, e.g. courses offered to hospital staff to reduce absenteeism by potential of 70%.

-- The University of York, Department of Health Sciences, York Trials Unit’s rigorous RCT research led by Prof. David Torgerson adds more evidence to show that yoga decreases chronic and recurring low back pain.
+- The University of York, Department of Health Sciences, York Trials Unit’s rigorous RCT research led by Prof. David Torgerson adds more evidence to show that yoga decreases non-specific chronic / episodic / recurring low back pain.
 This research was generously funded by the charity Arthritis Research UK and they are supportive of our endeavours to make this research have the impact it deserves for the benefit of others.

 - Link from our Home Page to our Nov 1st 2011 main RCT results paper published in ‘Annals of Internal Medicine’, showing appropriate, specialized group yoga classes (our fully-resourced ‘Yoga for Healthy Lower Backs’ programme) to be a ‘safe and effective treatment option that clinicians should consider recommending for patients with a history of chronic or recurrent low back pain’.